dipdup-io/dipdup/CONTRIBUTING.md

 - Non-development dependencies MUST be pinned to non-breaking versions (e.g. `^1.2.3`).
 - Core dependencies that we patch MUST be pinned to specific versions (e.g. `1.2.3`).

-## Releases

-- Release versions MUST conform to [Semantic Versioning](https://semver.org/).
-Releases that introduce breaking changes MUST be major ones.
-- Only the latest major version is supported in general.
-Critical fixes MAY be backported to the previous major release.
-To do so, create an `aux/X.Y.Z` branch from the latest stable tag, bump the DipDup version manually, and add a new tag.

 ## Changelog

 - All changes that affect user (developer) experience MUST be documented in the CHANGELOG.md file.
 - Changes that significantly affect DipDup maintainers' experience MAY be documented in the CHANGELOG.md file.
 - The changelog MUST conform to the "Keep a Changelog" specification (CI will break otherwise).
-- Lines describing changes MUST be sorted and begin with DipDup module name (`index: Added ...`).

-Use the following categories (in this order):

-Groups: Added, Fixed, Changed, Deprecated, Removed, Performance, Security, Other.
+Group order we use: Added, Fixed, Changed, Deprecated, Removed, Performance, Security, Other.

-Components: ci, cli, codegen, coinbase, config, context, database, demos, deps, dipdup (?), docs, exceptions, hasura, hooks, http, index, install, ipfs, jobs, metadata, models, projects, prometheus, sentry, tzkt.
+- Lines describing changes MUST be sorted and begin with DipDup component name (`index: Added ...`).
+One of the following: ci, cli, codegen, coinbase, config, context, database, demos, deps, docs, exceptions, hasura, hooks, http, index, install, ipfs, jobs, metadata, models, projects, prometheus, sentry, tzkt.

 ## Documentation

 - A page in Release Notes SHOULD accompany all major releases.
 - All internal links MUST be created with `{{ #summary ...` shortcodes.
 - All values used in project templates MUST be replaced with `{{ #cookiecutter ...` shortcodes.

+# DipDup maintainer guide

 ## Security